 Questions about your Cookie Information Solution and Privacy Shield?
-Or are you looking for a professional Cookie Consent Solution which can monitor data transfer to unsecure third countries?
+Or are you looking for a professional Cookie Consent Solution to monitor data transfer to insecure third countries?

 It means that you can no longer rely on the EU-US Privacy Shield agreement for any transfers of personal data from the EU to the US.

-First of all, if you use any type of software, cloud service, or cookie setting service on your website which shares data with its US based provider, the CJEU decision applies to you.
+If you use any type of software, cloud service, or cookie setting service on your website that shares data with its US-based provider, the CJEU decision applies to you.

-Cookie Information has developed a tool to monitor where your website cookies send data to.
+Cookie Information has developed a tool that monitors where your website cookies send data.

-If you are looking for a consent solution which is both GDPR compliant and gives you insights into data transfers which pose a compliance risk to your company, don’t hesitate to contact us.
+If you are looking for a consent solution that is both GDPR compliant and gives you insights into data transfers that pose a compliance risk to your company, don’t hesitate to contact us.

-It all started with an Austrian lawyer who in 2013 complained to the Irish Data Protection Authority that Facebook Ireland transferred his personal data to the US for processing.
+It all started with an Austrian lawyer who, in 2013, complained to the Irish Data Protection Authority that Facebook Ireland transferred his data to the US for processing.